 As a wedding videographer, you’ll encounter many challenges.
 Your locations may vary from a dim sanctuary to a bright, sunny field.
-You may be restricted to a single location for your camera, or you may have free access to run a multi-camera setup.
+You may be restricted to a single location for your camera, or you may have free access to run a multi-camera setup or make use of aerial photography.
 And you may or may not have access to power supply.
 Factor like these and many others mean that you’ll need a camera or cameras that combine high performance with compact size and versatility.

 But there’s good news for the wedding videographer.
 The rapid advance of digital imaging technology provides you with an abundance of choices in cameras.
 Granted, there’s no one single camera that’s best for all aspects of wedding videography.
 But by careful consideration of the important factors that go into creating the best possible shot for your client’s wedding you can make a choice that’ll satisfy your need for reliability, high-performance, and versatility.